 For patients living with adult-onset autosomal dominant leukodystrophy, no disease-modifying treatments have ever been approved or formally studied in clinical care.
 ADLD progresses slowly but relentlessly, often over more than a decade, ultimately leading to death.

-That changed when Mayo Clinic, in collaboration with the n-Lorem Foundation, developed a first-of-its-kind antisense oligonucleotide (ASO) therapy targeting the root cause of ADLD: overexpression of the LMNB1 gene.
+That changed when the ADLD Center collaborated with the n-Lorem Foundation and Mayo Clinic to develop and trial a first-of-its-kind experimental ASO therapy for ADLD, targeting overexpression of the LMNB1 gene.
 ASOs have already proven successful in genetic and neurologic disorders including spinal muscular atrophy, ALS, and Duchenne muscular dystrophy.

 The Path Forward